KarelBeyr/rccar/README.md

 - The server must be able to accept websocket communication even if UDP is not connected and perform basic tasks (logging incoming packets, replying to latency packet.
 Of course it would not forward anything).
 - The server must be able to accept UDP communication even if Websocket is not connected yet.

-Write this server in Python in a single file.
+Write this server in C#, you can split it into multiple files.

-Write me a Dockerfile and command how to build the image and then another command to run the container.
+Write me a Dockerfile (use .NET7) and command how to build the image and then another command to run the container.